Left – Director of T6 Harvard Ltd. Andy is a current display pilot and a keen warbird enthusiast.

-Andy was a former member of the famous Free Fall Team “THE RED DEVILS” , and a world-class competitive skydiver with over 7000 jumps to his credit.
+Andy was a former member of the famous Free Fall Team “THE RED DEVILS”, and a world-class competitive skydiver with over 7000 jumps to his credit.
 Andy still holds the British Parachute Association (BPA – Now British Skydiving BS, not BPA) parachute Instructor/Examiner in almost all disciplines such as Accelerated free fall, Tandem parachuting, Parachute Rigger and High Altitude Military Free Fall.
-Andy is duel rated British and American with the equivalent USPA (USA) ratings and British BS ratings.
+Andy is duel-rated British and American with the equivalent USPA (USA) and British BS ratings.
 Andy has assisted the courts in several high-profile expert witness cases involving accident investigation, criminal and civil and continues to do so. https://parachutingexpertwitness.com

-After leaving the Army, Andy became a consultant on the hazardous anti-piracy convoys for 3 years, regularly crossing the “High-Risk Area” of the Indian ocean, sometimes armed and other times unarmed like in the film Captain Phillps.
-During these 3 years, Andy says he could write a book on the numerous encounters with Somali pirates; however, that’s for another day!
+After leaving the Army, Andy became a consultant on the hazardous anti-piracy convoys for three years, regularly crossing the “High-Risk Area” of the Indian Ocean, sometimes armed and other times unarmed like in the film Captain Phillps.
+During these three years, Andy says he could write a book on the numerous encounters with Somali pirates; however, that’s for another day!

 In 2010 Andy took a 40-minute flight in a duel T9 Spitfire and was immediately hooked!
 In 2011 Andy achieved his tailwheel rating and purchased a D4 Auster.
 Accumulating a further 100 hours of tailwheel experience, Andy became a co-owner of an MK4 Harvard G-BUKY.
 Then a co-owner of G-BJST had repainted as the “Wacky Wabbit” with the lads’ kind sponsorship at Fishburn Airfield, now located at Eshott Airfield.

 Harvard Display Training: After 50 hours of flying, the Harvard Andy started training for his Display Authorisation (CAA DA) with the well-known display pilot and celebrity Brendan O’brian.
-From this point on, almost all of Andys flying is dedicated to Display flying and practice.
-In addition, Andy was sponsored in 2019 By Sivrihisar General Aviation Center (S.U.S.H.M) in Turkey, where he received more coaching, this time from another extremely well-known display pilot Ali Ismet Ozturk owner and operator of some of the most prestigious Warbirds and aircraft in the world.
-Thanks to Ali Ozturk, Andy displayed the largest airshow in Turkey with over 51,000 spectators over 2 days.
-In addition, Andy completed 5 displays and a beautiful formation with the DC3 “Turkish Delight” and the Romanian Yakkers.
+From this point on, almost all of Andy’s flying is dedicated to Display flying and practice.
+In addition, Andy was sponsored in 2019 By Sivrihisar General Aviation Center (S.U.S.H.M) in Turkey.
+This time, he received more coaching from another extremely well-known display pilot Ali Ismet Ozturk owner and operator of some of the most prestigious Warbirds and aircraft in the world.
+Thanks to Ali Ozturk, Andy displayed the largest airshow in Turkey with over 51,000 spectators over two days.
+In addition, Andy completed five displays and a beautiful formation with the DC3 “Turkish Delight” and the Romanian Yakkers.

-Andy currently has over 400 hours on several different Harvards and co-owns the Wacky Wabbit Harvard 4.
+Andy currently has over 500 hours on several Harvards and co-owns the Wacky Wabbit Harvard 4.
 His current CAA Display Authorisation allows for low flypasts at 100 feet and low-level Aerobatics at 300 feet in the Harvard and flypasts in the Hawker Hurricane.

-NA64 YALE: This is another welcome addition to Andys display portfolio.
-One of the rarest trainers in existence “YALE NA 64, with only approximately 8 flying in the world.
-This example is the only example outside of Canada and the USA flying today.
+NA64 YALE: This is another welcome addition to Andy’s display portfolio.
+One of the rarest trainers in existence “YALE NA 64, with only approximately eight flying worldwide.
+This is the only example outside Canada and the USA flying today.
 The YALE isn’t aerobatic like the Harvard; however, it is challenging to fly with its most noticeable differences, such as the 420 horsepower engine, variable pitch prop and fixed landing gear.
 Andy has completed many displays in the YALE and notes that it’s a delight to fly and always pulls in a good crowd due to its rarity.
 In addition, the YALE has some exciting Luftwaffe history worth further research.
 Take a look at this link to see the YALE Luftwaffe History.

 Tiger Moth: Now for something completely different!
 Andy was asked to display the Tiger Moth at the Museum at Sivrihisar, Turkey.
 Andy, not adverse to a challenge, quickly saught some hasty Tiger training at Cambridge and Bicester and clocked up a quick 10 hours of circuits and bumps, learning some of the idiosyncrasies of the Tiger Moth.
-Andy remarks that the Tiger is very noisy and takes constant attention to keep the aircraft in balance and can be a real handful at times!
+Andy remarks that the Tiger is very noisy, takes constant attention to keep the aircraft balanced, and can be a real handful sometimes.